 Your 2020 taxes are likely going to look a little different than they normally do.
-There have been a lot of new programs created to help small businesses, which means you’re probably going to deal with situations that you’ve never seen before including forgiven loans, grants, and unemployment benefits.
+Last year, a lot of new programs were created to help small businesses.
+This means you’re probably going to deal with situations you’ve never seen before including forgiven loans, grants, and unemployment benefits.

-In this article, we’ll walk through how these three things will come into play when calculating your 2020 taxes.
+In this article, we’ll walk through how these three things will come into play when filing your 2020 taxes.

 The Paycheck Protection Program (PPP) is a lifeline for businesses who are currently struggling due to COVID-19.
-The PPP is a loan intended to provide cash flow help for eight weeks, backed by the SBA.
+The PPP is a loan intended to provide cash flow help for 8 to 24 weeks, backed by the SBA.

-What makes the PPP even more enticing for business owners is the potential that the loan amount can be forgiven, as long the money was spent on payroll, mortgage interest, utilities, and rent (with the majority spent on payroll).
+What makes the PPP even more enticing for business owners is the potential that the loan amount can be forgiven, as long as the money was spent on the following:

 The CARES Act spells out that the forgiven loan amount won’t be included in taxable income.
 That means you don’t pay taxes on the money that you receive.
 The aim of this loan is to provide businesses with the money to keep running and continue paying employees, not to create a tax burden for businesses receiving the funds.